CommandMC/HeroicWiki/Home.md

 \* Initially, RAM usage was higher for both Heroic and the EGL.
 After around a minute, these values shown were recorded.
 \** Tested on a Ryzen 5 1500x (4 cores, 8 threads; Windows counts the threads as cores on Task Manager weirdly) running Windows 10 Pro, and 8GB DDR4 RAM.
-[All data collected can be found here](https://imgur.com/a/jfV48v7).
+[All data collected can be found here](https://imgur.com/a/jfV48v7), and was run on [2.0.2 Zoro Hotfix #2](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/releases/tag/v2.0.2).
+This graph will be updated after 2.4.0 gets out of beta, so watch this space!
 ----

 ### Which games are not supported by Heroic?